 Further, students are encouraged to explore careers and other opportunities that prepare students for success in the 21st century.
 Opportunities include participation in 4-H, chorus, band, music and art courses.
 Students are encouraged to set personal goals for themselves that support growth and development.
-When goals are met and growth occurs, students are rewarded with many kinds of celebrations including quarterly AR celebrations, monthly SOM recognition, coupons from various restaurants, and A/AB Honor Roll recognition.
+When goals are met and growth occurs, students are rewarded with many kinds of celebrations including quarterly such as SOM recognition, coupons from various restaurants, and A/AB Honor Roll recognition.

 Finally, all members of the Menlo school community including administration, faculty and staff, office personnel, students, and parents encourage a very real sense of trust and respect.
 Examples of this include yearly Grandparents Day and Veterans Day programs, monthly reading buddies, morning greetings and handshakes, pep rallies, Rock the School Day and Helping Hands.
 History and science summer camps are held district wide to improve participation among both students and parents.
-Summer school opportunities were offered for the 2021 summer in conjunction with our public library to provide literacy instruction and instill a passion for reading, and a STEM summer reading program will be offered this summer (2022).
+Summer school opportunities were offered for the 2022 summer in conjunction with our public library to provide literacy instruction and instill a passion for reading, and a STEM science camp will be offered this summer (2023).

 In order to better support the academic and SEL needs of our elementary aged students who demonstrate learning loss due to the COVID pandemic, all kindergarten and 1st grade classes will have a paraprofessionals (one shared with first grade classes) to provide additional support for targeted small group instruction.
+Interventionists in elementary grades will continue to be utilized to address learning gaps.

-During the 20-21 school year, a larger percentage of referrals to the counselor were made regarding mental health issue and social emotional needs.
-This pattern tended to pertain primarily to the middle grades students, however, did trend somewhat among the intermediate grades.
-In an effort to address the SEL needs of our students, and equip teachers with strategies to address mental health needs that surface in the classroom, the staff is underwent training in TBRI and implemented the identified best practices in the 20-21 school year.
-We will continue to implement TBRI as the staff becomes more knowledgeable through experience of how to work with students that suffer severe trauma throughout the 22-23 school year.
+In an effort to address the growing SEL needs of our students, and equip teachers with strategies to address mental health needs that surface in the classroom, the staff has completed TBRI training to better understand the "why" of the behavior to appropriately address the behavioral issue.
+We will continue to implement TBRI as the staff becomes more knowledgeable through experience of how to work with students that suffer severe trauma throughout the 23-24 school year and all faculty complete PD in effective, positive classroom management.